 2.1 Notice of Cruise.
 Race cruises are listed in the club calendar and are advertised through internal emails in advance of the date, detailing the type of participant who is welcome.
 2.3 Safety Briefing.
 30 minutes before going afloat, all participants are required to attend the cruise briefing which will include details of departure, assembly points, Go/NoGo points and any stopping points.
 2.5 Safety equipment.
-Cruise participants are invited to carry a VHF radio and a mobile phone for emergency use.
+Cruise participants are invited to carry a VHF radio and a fully charged mobile phone in an accessible waterproof case.
 For cruises leaving the harbour, each vessel is required to carry a compass and whistle 2.6 VHF Radio Announcements.
 Cruise Leader, Patrol Boats and any cruise participants with a radio will use channel 37a (m1) for VHF communication 2.9 International Collisions Regulations For right of way, ICR will apply.